The roles of bulk and surface thermodynamics in the selective adsorption of a confined azeotropic mixture: Results and Discussion

 is the adsorption of species $\alpha$.
-Note that, in this thermodynamic picture, there is a degree of flexibility in choosing $H$, the separation between the two walls; to be consistent with $N_\alpha$ used in Eq.~\ref{eqn:selectivity}, $H$ should be large enough to encompass all particles in the slit pore; we discuss below how we choose $H$ in practice.
+Note that, in this thermodynamic picture, there is a degree of flexibility in choosing $H$, the separation between the two walls\tcr{; it need not be the same as the separation $L$ that is used in the external potential (see Eq.~\ref{eqn:Vsingle}).
+To be consistent with $N_\alpha$ used in Eq.~\ref{eqn:selectivity}, however,} $H$ should be large enough to encompass all particles in the slit pore \tcr{(we discuss below how we choose $H$ in practice)}.
 As $\Omega^{\rm (ex)} = 2\gamma\mcl{A}$, from Eq.~\ref{eqn:dOmegaEx} one can straightforwardly obtain the Gibbs adsorption equation for mixtures,

 from which it immediately follows that

 From the definitions of $S_{\alpha}$ (Eq.~\ref{eqn:selectivity}) and $\Gamma_\alpha$ (Eq.~\ref{eqn:GammaDef}), we obtain